EMUNES/Auto-Subtitle-File-Generation/README.md

-# ASG - auto subtitle generation
+# ASFG - auto subtitle generation

 This project focuses on how to automatically generate subtitle files from an input audio/video file containing all the timelines for dialogues and human speeches.